Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 (self morphExtent / self textSizeUnit) rounded.
 ````

-Now I know enough to add a method to the `geometry` category
+This gets us the unscaled extent.
+Now We know enough to add a method to the `geometry` category
 ````Smalltalk
 initialExtent